vinli/docs/web/rule-services/rules-api.rst

       }

-We also super polygon geofences.
+We also support polygon geofences.

 .. code-block:: json